cedricss/reactive.how/skipWhile.md

 ---

 ![](/img/skipWhile/exercises.jpg)
-> _This episode will show you how to perform each of those operations_

 Can you fill in the blanks?
 Try to find solutions that use only one card.
 If you are stuck, try at least to solve them with a [chain](/listen#chain) of several cards.
 Watch the solutions below when you are ready.